 A foldable emergency blanket will provide a warm shelter if none can be found.
 It can help keep your dog protected from the elements and can easily be carried in a dog out bag.

 Thick blankets may be a better solution but they are bulky and not easy to store.
-Keep in mind that emergency blankets work well with humans so a it should enough for a dog.
+Keep in mind that emergency blankets work well with humans, so it should enough for a dog.

 Choosing the right first aid kit